51r/terraform-random-string/README.md

 This repo contains sample code of Terraform Provider [Random](https://registry.terraform.io/providers/hashicorp/random/latest)

-It is configured to create a random string.
+It is configured to generate a 10 character random string.

 # Prerequisite
 This guide applies to Mac, for other OS it may vary.
 You need to have terraform CLI installed on you workstation.
 In the guide below, we will be using [homebrew](https://brew.sh/)